Pest Identification: Rodents

 The three most common types of rodents we deal with in California and Nevada are roof rats, house mice, and Norway rats:

-While roof rats are smaller than their Norway Rat cousins, they are no less hazardous to your health.
+- Roof Rats: While roof rats are smaller than their Norway Rat cousins, they are no less hazardous to your health.
 Sometimes called black rats or ship rats, these rodents are extremely common in the Bay Area and surrounding neighborhoods.
-Adult roof rats have brownish-black bodies with a lighter-colored underside, and can grow up to six inches in length (with a scaly tail that’s just as long).
+Adult roof rats have brownish-black bodies with a lighter-colored underside and can grow up to six inches in length (with a scaly tail that’s just as long).
 Roof rats get their name from their tendency to build nests in the upper parts of buildings like attics and roof voids.
-In order to spot a roof rat infestation, look for their droppings and check for gnawing on surfaces and electrical wires.
+To spot a roof rat infestation, look for their droppings and check for gnawing on surfaces and electrical wires.

 The best method for getting rid of rodents is to keep them out in the first place.
 Here are a few tips to keep in mind: